-The global footwear solution service industry is expected to be boosted by the economic growth of and the increasing demand of footwear from developing economies, such as China, India, and some countries in the South America and Southeast Asia.
-With the increasing prosperity and higher standards of living in these countries, demand for footwear is likely to maintain a promising upward momentum and drive the growth of the footwear market as well as footwear solution service industry.
+The global footwear design and development, production management and logistics management service industry is expected to be boosted by the economic growth of and the increasing demand of footwear from developing economies, such as China, India, and some countries in the South America and Southeast Asia.
+With the increasing prosperity and higher standards of living in these countries, demand for footwear is likely to maintain a promising upward momentum and drive the growth of the footwear market as well as footwear design and development, production management and logistics management service industry.